 St Brides Spa Hotel

 St Brides ticks all the contemporary boxes.
 It’s a sophisticated design package with maritime touches, not unlike the ‘upscale’ kind of place you’d expect to find on the eastern seaboard of the USA.
-The Evanses aren’t the kind to rest on their laurels.
-New for 2010 were six spacious two-bedroomed Garden Suites fully equipped to offer flexible ‘hotel apartment’- style accommodation (there’s also a new fitness suite).
+The Evans’s aren’t the kind to rest on their laurels.
+They also have six spacious two-bedroomed Garden Suites fully equipped to offer flexible ‘hotel apartment’- style accommodation (there’s also a fitness suite).
 St Brides’ star feature is its fabulous marine spa with its infinity pool (overlooking that view again), which includes aroma steam, rock sauna and treatment rooms, sensation shower, salt infusion room and ice fountain.

 The commitment to quality is carried through into the kitchen, the source of versatile menus and intense flavours based on fine Welsh and Pembrokeshire produce (try the seafood).
 The final touch comes in the public areas that double up as a gallery displaying contemporary Welsh artworks.